stodd1031/HamachiLike/README.md

 # HamachiLike

-A program that mimics what hamachi does using P2P instead of a block of purchaes IP adresses and managing routing servers.
+A program that mimics what hamachi does using P2P instead of a block of purchased IP adresses and managing routing servers.

 Video explination: https://www.youtube.com/watch?v=T84478DITZc